-Competition among the big boys is only getting tougher with the announcement by Network Appliance Inc. (NetApp) of two new mammoth SAN boxes, the FAS6030 and the FAS6070 arrays, which can support more than
+Competition among the big boys is only getting tougher with the announcement by Network Appliance Inc. (NetApp) of two new mammoth SAN boxes, the FAS6030 and the FAS6070 arrays, which can support more than 1,000 drives.
+Though NetApp is known primarily as a NAS specialist, industry analysts say with this release the technological lines between SAN and NAS could blur along with industry differentiators.

 "There's no reason why [NetApp] can't compete in the world of SANs," said Arun Taneja, founder and senior analyst with the Taneja Group.
 "EMC [Corp.] and NetApp started from different points and inched their way over to the other side."